oesteban/hcph-sops/docs/data-management/qaqc-criteria.md

     Since the latter preprocessing steps are relatively robust to structural images with mild artifacts, the exclusion criteria for unprocessed T1w images are lenient.
     However, individual T1w images may be excluded without such a decision lead to exclusion of the whole session in which it belongs.
     We annotate subjects with visible artifacts in the T1w images in order to ensure rigorous scrutinizing of spatial normalization and surface reconstruction outputs from fMRIPrep (if both modalities passed the first QC checkpoint with MRIQC).
-    The explanation and the description of the flagging criteria 1 to 7 are the same as their counterpart in the previous section.

-## Anatomical

 ### Zoomed-in brain mosaic:
+- [ ] Check that the brain is not presented upside down.
+    This indicates an issue of the header.
+    Either the header needs to be corrected manually or exclude the session.
 - [ ] Check for signal *ripples* around the frontal/prefrontal cortex typically caused by head motion.
     Exclude this particular T1w if ripples are clear and globally localized.
     These T1w images could degrade the quality of surface reconstruction.